 Likewise, you may baulk at the high installation costs or restrictive contracts that come with many ADSL and fibre broadband deals.
 Not to mention the high cost of satellite broadband in rural areas.

-Consumers who want some flexibility in their contract, or live in a rural area with no fibre cabling infrastructure may find that 4G home broadband is a viable and affordable option.
+Consumers who want some flexibility in their contract such as a no-contract plan or live in a rural area with no fibre cabling infrastructure may find that 4G home broadband is a viable and affordable option.

 Is 4G fast enough for Netflix?